Nexiauk/Nexiauk/README.md

 So, here's some bullet points about me, using the pre-prepared template.

-- 🔭 I’m currently working on: learning all about Javascript
+- 🔭 I’m currently working on: becoming a software engineer
-- 🌱 I’m currently learning: Python and SQL
 - 📫 How to reach me: nexiauk@gmail.com
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I've walked on a live volcano!